neoclide/coc-solargraph/Readme.md

 This extension contributes the following settings:

+- `solargraph.trace.server`: default: `"off"`
+  Valid options: ["off","messages","verbose"]
+- `solargraph.transport`: The type of transport to use., default: `"socket"` Valid options: ["socket","stdio","external"]
+- `solargraph.promptDownload`: Prompt for download solargraph gem when not found., default: `true`
+- `solargraph.externalServer`: The host and port to use for external transports.
+(Ignored for stdio and socket transports.), default: `{"host":"localhost","port":7658}`
 - `solargraph.commandPath`: Path to the solargraph command.
-Set this to an absolute path to select from multiple installed Ruby versions.
+Set this to an absolute path to select from multiple installed Ruby versions., default: `"solargraph"`
 - `solargraph.useBundler`: Use `bundle exec` to run solargraph.
-(If this is true, `solargraph.commandPath` is ignored.)
+(If this is true, the solargraph.commandPath setting is ignored.), default: `false`
-- `solargraph.bundlerPath`: Path to the bundle command.
+- `solargraph.bundlerPath`: Path to the bundle executable, defaults to 'bundle', default: `"bundle"`
-- `solargraph.checkGemVersion`: Check if a new version of the Solargraph gem is available.
-Default is true (recommended).
+- `solargraph.checkGemVersion`: Automatically check if a new version of the Solargraph gem is available., default: `true`
-- `solargraph.promptDownload`: Prompt for download solargraph gem when not found.
-- `solargraph.diagnostics`: Enable diagnostics reporting.
-See [Solargraph Tips](http://solargraph.org/tips) for diagnostics options.
-- `solargraph.completion`: Enable autocompletion.
+- `solargraph.completion`: Enable completion, default: `true`
-- `solargraph.hover`: Enable tips on hover.
+- `solargraph.hover`: Enable hover, default: `true`
+- `solargraph.diagnostics`: Enable diagnostics, default: `false`
-- `solargraph.autoformat`: Enable automatic formatting while typing.
+- `solargraph.autoformat`: Enable automatic formatting while typing (WARNING: experimental), default: `false`
-- `solargraph.formatting`: Enable document formatting.
-The gem currently uses RuboCop for formatting.
+- `solargraph.formatting`: Enable document formatting, default: `false`
-- `solargraph.symbols`: Enable search for document and workspace symbols.
+- `solargraph.symbols`: Enable symbols, default: `true`
-- `solargraph.definitions`: Enable go-to-definition.
+- `solargraph.definitions`: Enable definitions (go to, etc.), default: `true`
-- `solargraph.rename`: Enable symbol renaming.
+- `solargraph.rename`: Enable symbol renaming, default: `true`
-- `solargraph.references`: Enable finding references.
+- `solargraph.references`: Enable finding references, default: `true`
-- `solargraph.folding`: Enable folding ranges.
+- `solargraph.folding`: Enable folding ranges, default: `true`
-- `solargraph.transport`: socket (default), stdio, or external.
-See [Transport Options](#transport-options) for more information.
-- `solargraph.externalServer`: The host and port for external transports.
-See [Transport Options](#transport-options) for more information.
-- `solargraph.logLevel`: The logging level.
-Options in ascending amount of detail are `warn`, `info`, and `debug`.
-The default is `warn`.
+- `solargraph.logLevel`: Level of debug info to log. `warn` is least and `debug` is most., default: `"warn"` Valid options: ["warn","info","debug"]

 Use command `:CocConfig` to open config file.